-- difficulties in locating cell lines for which it is difficult to find a match; - difficulties in manufacturing or obtaining from third parties sufficient quantities and breadth of appropriate partially HLA matched cell lines from among the available T cell lines to start or to use in clinical trials; - lack of adequate funding to continue a study, including the incurrence of unforeseen costs due to enrollment delays, requirements to conduct additional studies or increased expenses associated with the services of our CROs and other third parties; or - changes in governmental regulations or administrative actions, failure by us or third parties to comply with regulatory requirements, or lack of adequate funding to continue a clinical trial. - Patient enrollment, a significant factor in the timing of clinical trials, is affected by many factors including: - the size and nature of the patient population; - the possibility that the viral diseases that many of our product candidates address are under-diagnosed; - changing medical practice patterns or guidelines related to the indications we are investigating; - the severity of the disease under investigation, our ability to open clinical trial sites; - the proximity of subjects to clinical sites; - delays in or temporary suspension of the enrollment of patients in our ongoing and planned clinical trials due to pandemics such as COVID-19; - the patient referral practices of physicians; - the design and eligibility criteria of the clinical trial; - ability to obtain and maintain patient consents; - risk that enrolled subjects will drop out or die before completion; - competition for patients from other clinical trials; - our ability to manufacture the requisite materials for a trial; - risk that we do not have appropriately matched HLA cell lines; and - clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new product candidates that may be approved for the indications we are investigating.
+- difficulties in locating cell lines for which it is difficult to find a match; - difficulties in manufacturing or obtaining from third parties sufficient quantities and breadth of appropriate partially HLA matched cell lines from among the available T cell lines to start or to use in clinical trials; - lack of adequate funding to continue a study, including the incurrence of unforeseen costs due to enrollment delays, requirements to conduct additional studies or increased expenses associated with the services of our CROs and other third parties; or - changes in governmental regulations or administrative actions, failure by us or third parties to comply with regulatory requirements, or lack of adequate funding to continue a clinical trial. - Patient enrollment, a significant factor in the timing of clinical trials, is affected by many factors including: - the size and nature of the patient population; - the possibility that the viral diseases that many of our product candidates address are under-diagnosed; - changing medical practice patterns or guidelines related to the indications we are investigating; - the severity of the disease under investigation, our ability to open clinical trial sites; - the proximity of subjects to clinical sites; - travel restrictions and other potential limitations by federal, state, or local governments affecting the workforce or affecting clinical research site policies implemented in response to the COVID-19 pandemic; - delays in or temporary suspension of the enrollment of patients in our ongoing and planned clinical trials due to the COVID-19 pandemic; - the patient referral practices of physicians; - the design and eligibility criteria of the clinical trial; - ability to obtain and maintain patient consents; - risk that enrolled subjects will drop out or die before completion; - competition for patients from other clinical trials; - our ability to manufacture the requisite materials for a trial; - risk that we do not have appropriately matched HLA cell lines; and - clinicians' and patients' perceptions as to the potential advantages and risks of the product candidate being studied in relation to other available therapies, including any new product candidates that may be approved for the indications we are investigating.

-In addition, we could encounter delays if a clinical trial is suspended or terminated by us, by the IRBs of the institutions in which such trials are being conducted, by a Data Safety Monitoring Board for such trial or by the FDA or comparable foreign regulatory authorities.
+In addition, disruptions caused by the COVID-19 pandemic may increase the likelihood that we encounter such difficulties or delays in initiating, enrolling, conducting or completing our planned and ongoing clinical trials.
+We could also encounter delays if a clinical trial is suspended or terminated by us, by the IRBs of the institutions in which such trials are being conducted, by a Data Safety Monitoring Board for such trial or by the FDA or comparable foreign regulatory authorities.
 Such authorities may impose such a suspension or termination due to a number of factors, including failure to conduct the clinical trial in accordance with regulatory requirements or our clinical protocols, inspection of the clinical trial operations or trial site by the FDA or comparable foreign regulatory authorities resulting in the imposition of a clinical hold, unforeseen safety issues or adverse side effects, failure to demonstrate a benefit from using a drug, changes in governmental regulations or administrative actions or lack of adequate funding to continue the clinical trial.
 In addition, changes in regulatory requirements and policies may occur, and we may need to amend clinical trial protocols to comply with these changes.
 Amendments may require us to resubmit our clinical trial protocols to IRBs for reexamination, which may impact the costs, timing or successful completion of a clinical trial.